department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 ## How do I get these benefits?

-First, you’ll need to apply for VR&E benefits.
+First, you’ll need to apply for Vocational Rehabilitation and Employment benefits.
 Then, you’ll work with your Vocational Rehabilitation Counselor (VRC).

 #### Follow these steps to apply online now

 <ol class="process">
-  <li class="process-step list-one"><a href="https://www.ebenefits.va.gov">Sign in to your eBenefits account.</a></li>
+  <li class="process-step list-one">Sign in to your eBenefits account.</li>
   <li class="process-step list-two">Click <b>Additional Benefits</b> on your dashboard.</li>
   <li class="process-step list-three">Choose <b>Vocational Rehabilitation and Employment Program</b>.</li>
   <li class="process-step list-four">Apply for <b>Educational and Career Counseling</b>.</li>
   <li class="process-step list-five">If you're eligible, we’ll invite you to an orientation session at your nearest VA regional benefit office.</li>
 </ol>

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vocational-rehabilitation-and-employment">Go to eBenefits to Apply</a>